 Over the past 17 years, I have traveled the globe, trained under masters, learned about yoga and mindfulness, and asked God more than once for direction on what to do next.
-How could I be more focused and mindful and focused while at the same time working and starting and then raising a family?
+How could I be more mindful and focused while at the same time working and starting and raising a family?
 I don’t have all the answers, and certainly not answers that will work for everyone, but what I have learned along the journey to mommy mindfulness is what I will share with you on this blog.
 One day at a time, one idea at a time, one effort at a time.

 The good news is, what I learned worked!
 It worked for me, my husband, my kids and many of my therapy students.
 Mindfulness is closer that you might think.

 Do you remember the amazing connection you dreamed of having with your kids, or once knew but have forgotten?